 “We’ve managed to get restorations for the firehouses, we’ve managed to get restorations for the libraries so there will be five-day-a-week operation in Queens,” Councilman Dan Halloran (R-Whitestone) said.
 “All the city pools will stay open all summer.
 All the district attorneys, their funding will pretty much be restored and we’re working on addressing the disparities between the offices.”

-Funding for district attorneys’ offices has long been distributed unevenly among the boroughs, with the Queens office traditionally getting less than its fair share, Halloran said.
+Funding for district attorneys’ offices has long been distributed unevenly among the boroughs, with the Queens office historically getting less than its fair share, Halloran said.
 The Council plans to close that gap during negotiations.

-“Unlike Albany, the City of New York has once again passed an on-time, balanced budget that does not include any tax increases,” Councilman Eric Ulrich (R-Ozone Park) said.
-“Thanks to years of responsible budgeting and smart planning, the city’s strong fiscal position has allowed us avoid drastic cuts to areas that would have had a devastating impact on the lives of nearly every New Yorker.”
+“Unlike Albany, the city of New York has once again passed an on-time, balanced budget that does not include any tax increases,” Councilman Eric Ulrich (R-Ozone Park) said.
+“Thanks to years of responsible budgeting and smart planning, the city’s strong fiscal position has allowed us to avoid drastic cuts to areas that would have had a devastating impact on the lives of nearly every New Yorker.”

 The Council increased discretionary spending from $363.5 million last year to $396 million this year — a jump of 9 percent, according to the New York Post.